Norfolk and Western Class J (1941): Testing and trial

 While on loan between late 1944 and early 1945, No. 610 made twelve round trip runs, hauling a 1,015-ton passenger train with 11 to 15 cars at speeds of more than 110 mph between Chicago, Illinois and Crestline, Ohio on the Pennsylvania Railroad's Fort Wayne Division.
 It even made two trips in freight service.
 On August 6, 1945, N&W used No. 604 for testing with a dynamometer car and fifteen cars, running from Roanoke to Walton, and back.
-After the testing, it was decided that all of the class J locomotives would have their boiler pressure raised from the original 275 psi to 300 psi by fall of 1945.
-Despite the class J locomotives' small driving wheels, they rode very smoothly at all speeds: the Pennsylvania Railroad's inspector stated that it rode better than any of their own steam locomotives except for the 6-4-4-6 class S1.
-They also steam very well due to the large grate.
+After the testing, it was decided that all of the class J locomotives, including No. 604, would have their boiler pressure raised from the original 275 psi to 300 psi by fall of 1945.
+Despite the class J locomotives' small driving wheels, they rode very smoothly at all speeds: the Pennsylvania Railroad's inspector stated that it rode better than any of their own steam locomotives except for the 6-4-4-6 class S1 Duplex.
+They also steam very well even on poor coal due to the large grate.